flaviaaleotti/employee_reports/README.md

 # EMPLOYEES/REPORT DATABASE MANAGEMENT

-This is a REST API written in Python to manage a database of employees and related reports The app is ment to run locally with local databases that can easily be created via some Python scripts (see instruction below)
+This is a REST API written in Python to manage a database of employees and related reports.
+The app is meant to run locally with local databases that can easily be created via some Python scripts (see instruction below)

 Requirements:
 - Python 3.6 or +
 - Python modules: flask, sqlite3, requests, uuid, subprocess
 - pytest for testing the app

-any missing python module as well as pytest can be easily be installed with pip (e.g: pip install flask).
+any missing python module (including pytest) should be easily installed with pip (e.g: pip install flask).
 Make sure you are using pip3 version.

-The following setup instructions (as well as the launch of the Python API) are meant to be performed from a terminal.
+The following setup instructions (as well as the launch of the Python API) are supposed to be performed from a terminal.
-After the app is launched and running, its functionalities can be accessed via browser (see instructions below) or via terminal (e.g. curl)
+After the app is launched and running, its functionalities can be accessed via browser (see instructions below) or via terminal (e.g. curl).

 ## SETUP INSTRUCTIONS